Everything You Need to Know About 1p Per Hour Electric Heaters (March 2025 update)

 5. Oil-filled Radiators

 These heaters have variable consumption based on their settings.
-They may consume more energy initially to heat the oil, but then cycle on and off to maintain temperature, potentially leading to lower overall consumption for longer heating periods.
+They may consume more energy initially to heat the oil, but then cycle on and off to maintain temperature, potentially leading to lower overall consumption over longer heating periods.

 6. Fan Heaters